deltachat/deltachat-pages/cs/help.md

 - You can find an [installation guide on our website](serverguide).

+### Proč musím Delta Chatu zadat mé e-mailové heslo?
+Je to bezpečné?

+As with other E-Mail programs like Thunderbird, K9-Mail, or Outlook, the program needs the password so you can use it to send and receive mails.
+Of course, the password is stored only on your device.
+The password is only transmitted to your E-Mail provider (when you login), which has access to your mails anyway.

+Poskytovatelé e-mailu s podporou OAuth2, např. "gmail.com" či "yandex.ru",
+nepotřebují při přihlašování tvé heslo.
+V takovém případě je uložen pouze vygenerovaný přístupový kód.

+Delta Chat má otevřený [zdrojový kód](https://github.com/deltachat/deltachat-core-rust/blob/master/src/login_param.rs), ze kterého lze ověřit, že program s osobními daty zachází bezpečně.
+Jsme rádi za každou odezvu, která udělá Delta Chat bezpečnější pro všechny.

 ### Je hovor v Delta Chatu skutečně _interaktivní_, když užívá E-Mail?

 - Sending and receiving messages takes a few seconds, typically.
 Sometimes